DesignLog case 2:"We don't have time! - We've only 7 days left to deliver!"

 - Because Louise struggled a bit with the design (not many people in software have been educated in how to design) we Timeboxed the initial draft

-- I emailed it to two colleagues to review: "please review, assuming you will code review the implementation and based on this DesignLog you know what the implementation you will have to code review will be"
+- I emailed it to two colleagues to review: "Please review, assuming you will code-review the implementation, and based on this DesignLog you should know what the implementation you'd code-review will be"

 - Louise emailed me in a panic that if she knew it would be reviewed, she would have written something different.
-I said - "no, do nothing yet - review first and then update with your new understanding and feedback.
+I said - "no, do nothing yet - let's do the review first, and then update with your new understanding and feedback.
 Reason: next draft will be better."

-- We agreed the new Design was better than original ideas
+- We agreed the new Design was better than the original ideas

 - Actually, two features were delivered and deployed

 - The one that was designed, reviewed, coded, and code-reviewed, had no issues after deployment

 - Another one, which was done in the ‘traditional’ way, was the source of quite a few defects